 Another perk of having an income protection policy versus only worker’s compensation is choosing to purchase income protection and other life insurance policies.
 Additional life insurance policies can add extra coverage for critical illness or total permanent disability, providing greater security if the unexpected happens.

 Unlike workers’ compensation which pays benefits in various ways, income protection is a purer form of income replacement insurance.
-However, there are some intricacies that you should know about, so working closely with an insurance broker will serve you well.
+However, there are some intricacies that you should know about, so working closely with an insurance specialist will serve you well.

 KEY POINTS TO REMEMBER FOR INCOME PROTECTION INSURANCE: